csc-training/summerschool/application-design/docs/01_design_choices.md

         - Find the bottleneck, increase workers, repeat

 - No need to communicate between nodes
-    - MPI used only for IO operations
+    - MPI used only for I/O operations

 </div>